-Solo Founder Social Growth Playbook: The Complete System
+Solo Founder Social Presence Playbook: The Complete System

 You're building something worth following.
 You don't have a marketing team, a content calendar, or three hours a day to spend on social media.
-But staying invisible means staying unknown — and unknown means slow.
+The answer isn't posting more; it's having a system that keeps you visible across 15 platforms from one calendar, even during heads-down weeks.

 This playbook covers the full system: why solo founders struggle with social presence, the three-pillar framework that makes it manageable, platform-by-platform tactics, tools and setup, and the most common mistakes that kill otherwise good strategies.